-However empirical evidence of this condition is limited or lacking [see for example, Bhagwati and Kosters (1994), Bhagwati (1998), Slaughter (1998, 2000), Krugman and Lawrence (1993)].
-Thus, for example, Bhagwati and Kosters (1994) conclude: "The contention that the factor prices changed as they did in the 1980s because of trade - when in fact goods prices changed in a way opposite to what would happen if trade were the explanatory factor - is illogical and hence unpersuasive."
+The heated debate on the relation between trade and wages in developed countries, which has sought explanations as to the causes of wage stagnation of unskilled workers in the last two decades, has often focused on the relative prices of goods and on measures of the extent of trade.
+The first focus arises from the fact that within the perfectly competitive setting of conventional international trade models, a necessary condition for real wages of workers in import-competing industries to fall is that the relative price of the goods they produce should fall.
+However empirical evidence of this condition is limited or lacking [see for example Bhagwati and Kosters (1994), Bhagwati (1998), Slaughter (1998, 2000), Krugman and Lawrence (1993)].
+Thus for example, Bhagwati and Kosters (1994) conclude: "The contention that the factor prices changed as they did in the 1980s because of trade - when in fact goods prices changed in a way opposite to what would happen if trade were the explanatory factor - is illogical and hence unpersuasive."

-The bargaining approach we develop here, which does not depend on a particular movement of relative goods' prices, suggests otherwise.
-In our model, increasing product market competition induced by trade can lead to wage reduction irrespective of whether prices of the good produced by the industry in question are falling more or less than those of other goods.
+The bargaining approach we develop here, which does not depend on a particular movement of relative goods' prices, suggests otherwise however.
+In our model, increasing product market competition induced by trade can lead to wage reduction irrespective of whether prices of the good produced by the industry in question are falling more or less than those which is however not dependent on union status, suggesting that the sharing of rents is not dependent on unionization as such.

+of other goods.
 Further, unlike in the Stolper-Samuelson mechanism it is not necessary for wages for a type of labor to fall relatively more than the prices of the goods produced intensively with that type of labor, in order for wages to fall at all.
+Thus the observed absence of this phenomenon [see e.g. Deardorff and Hakura (1994)] is not a sufficient test of whether trade is influencing real wages.
 The second focus, on the relation between wages and measures of the extent of trade, has also led to ambiguous and controversial conclusions.
 The bargaining approach also suggests an inadequacy in the methodology of these studies however.
 In the model presented below, it is the threat of trade rather than trade itself which produces the observed outcomes.
 As a result it is unnecessary to observe trade taking place (let alone to increase) in order for a reduction in trade barriers to have an effect on wages.
-For both of these reasons, our model implies that approaches to examining the impact of trade on wages that focus on import penetration are inadequate.
-This having been said, because trade volumes may be correlated with trade openness, the literature on the relation between trade volumes and wages may still be informative.
-It is not necessary to observe changes in trade volumes for trade to be having an impact on wages but observed correlations between changes in trade volumes and changes in wages are nevertheless indicative.
+For both of these reasons, current approaches to examining the impact of trade on wages are inadequate.

 Is there evidence that the impact of trade on wages operates through the channel of influencing rent sharing?
-Abowd and Lemieux (1991) econometrically analyze a large number of collective bargaining agreements alongside industry import and export data in the US and Canada and find that "import competition has large employment effects in unionized establishments - larger than the effects one would predict by mechanically assuming that all imports replace domestic production dollar for dollar...
-For the US, increased import competition is associated with relatively large decreases in real wage rates, but increased export activity is associated with real wage changes of modest magnitude."
-This is asymmetry between imports and exports might be expected if owners of capital gain substantially in their intra-firm bargaining position as a result of the labor discipline effect induced by increased competition in existing markets.
-More recently, Autor et al. (Forthcoming) find that import penetration from China has led to substantial reduction in employment in the US manufacturing sector, and wage reductions in services as well as in manufacturing.
-While these effects of trade with China are compatible with the "traditional" Stolper-Samuelson mechanism, and are associated with changes in actual trade volume, they may also represent wage reductions through bargaining effects.
+Abowd and Lemieux (1991) econometrically analyze a large number of collective bargaining agreements alongside industry import and export data in the United States and Canada and find that "import competition has large employment effects in unionized establishments - larger than the effects one would predict by mechanically assuming that all imports replace domestic production dollar for dollar...
+For the United States, increased import competition is associated with relatively large decreases in real wage rates, but increased export activity is associated with real wage changes of modest magnitude".
+This is exactly the result that might be expected if owners of capital gain substantially in their intra-firm bargaining position as a result of the labor discipline effect induced by increased competition in existing markets.3